Belarus begins releasing all detained protesters | DW | 14.08.2020

 Speaking in a YouTube video, she also asked the Belarusian people to sign a petition demanding an official investigation into voter fraud and demanding a recount.

-Tsikhanouskaya fled to neighboring Lithuania on Tuesday following the election out of fears for her safety.
+Tsikhanouskaya fled to neighboring Lithuania on Tuesday following the election out of fear for her safety.

 Nearly 7,000 people have been reportedly detained since Sunday night, according to official figures, and at least two people have died in the violent crackdown during large-scale demonstrations over President Alexander Lukashenko's contested re-election.